 Ron Umehira, Dean of Career & Technical Education

-Aloha and Happy New Year to all returning faculty and staff and to all new hires.
-It is with great pride that I highlight the achievements, recognition, activities, and events from the Business Division, Professional Arts and Technology Division, the Office of Continuing Education and Workforce Development (OCEWD), Leeward Community College – Waianae Moku, and several exciting news in Career & Technical Education.
+Aloha to all returning faculty and staff and to all new hires.
+The following are highlights of the achievements, recognition, activities, and events from the Business Division, Professional Arts and Technology Division, the Office of Continuing Education and Workforce Development (OCEWD), Waianae Moku campus, and other exciting news in Career & Technical Education.

 Congratulations to Program Coordinator Patrice Jackson, instructor Kathleen Cashman from the Health Information Technology (HIT) program and to former Business Division Chair Kay Ono for their hard work and efforts to achieve “Established Status” from “Provisional Status” for the Associate in Science in Health Information Technology (HIT) Program.
 The UH Board of Regents approved this status at their Board meeting on June 7, 2018.
 This “Established Status” along with the recent program accreditation by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), makes Leeward CC the only institution with an accredited HIT program in the State of Hawaiʻi.